curiocunngios/CTF/notes/two-operand instruction.md

 ---
 aliases:
-  - CTF Notes
-  - CTF Learning
-  - Capture The Flag
-  - Computer system
+  - Two-operand instructions
 tags:
-  - flashcard/active/ctf/
-  - function/index
-  - language/in/English
+  - flashcard/active/ctf
 ---

-Two-operand instructions, such as MOV, ADD, XOR, etc., generally {{overwrite one of the two participating operands with the result.}}
+Two-operand instructions, such as MOV, ADD, XOR, etc., generally {{overwrite one of the two participating operands with the result.}} <!--SR:!2024-12-17,3,250-->